+Railroading is one of those careers that either becomes a part of you or does not, and for good reason.
+Railroaders often say that the job is a lifestyle due to the long hours it requires, as one is constantly away from home.
 Of course, the railroads on which this occurs, Class Is, offer excellent compensation in return.
 However, it ultimately boils down to a decision.
 For you, are the long hours and good pay worth the time away from home and family?
 For some folks it is while others decide it is not.
 In the end, again, it's something you will have to decided for yourself.
 Lastly, I cannot guarantee that the information listed here is completely up-to-date and accurate although it is to the best of my knowledge.
 Finally, if you are a college student or plan to attend with an interest in the field of business (such as management, accounting, or economics) consider checking out the summer programs some Class Is have available, which include graduate and internship studies (some also offer scholarships).

-Class I Railroads
+Class I Railroads/Amtrak

 Dakota, Missouri Valley & Western Railroad: The DMV&W began operation in 1990 and today operates about 89 miles of its own trackage and leases another 435 from Canadian Pacific.
 Overall, it stretches from north of Bismark all of the way south to Aberdeen, South Dakota.
 The company also operates an unconnected section of line in northwestern North Dakota.
-To contact the railroad about job openings please click here to visit their website.
+For information regarding employment please visit their website.

 Yellowstone Valley Railroad: This shortline is owned by the Watco Companies and operates more than 170 miles leased from BNSF Railway.
 The line is mostly located in northeastern Montana stretching from Glendive, north to Scobey, Montana.
 However, it briefly enters North Dakota at Dore.
-To contact the railroad regarding job openings please click here.
+Please visit Watco's main website regarding openings and possible careers.

 Related Reading You May Enjoy

 North Dakota Railroad Jobs